madronalabs/madronalib/README.md

 Building
 ----------

-Madronalib can not currently build on its own; it has to be built from within an application that includes Madronalib's `CMakeLists.txt` and defines the variable `ML_JUCE_HEADER_PATH` to be a path to a directory that contains a JUCE `JuceHeader.h` and `AppConfig.h`.
+Madronalib is not typically meant to build on its own; it has to be built from within an application that includes Madronalib's `CMakeLists.txt` and defines the variable `ML_JUCE_HEADER_PATH` to be a path to a directory that contains a JUCE `JuceHeader.h` and `AppConfig.h`.

-Work is ongoing to remove the JUCE dependency from Madronalib, so hopefully this will go away in not too long.
+Work is ongoing to remove the JUCE dependency from Madronalib.
+For building only the new code independently of JUCE, use the BUILD_NEW_ONLY option in CMake as follows:

+	mkdir build-new
+	cd build-new
+	cmake -DBUILD_NEW_ONLY=1 ..
+	make

+This will create a command-line build of all the new code with a test executable in madronalib/build-new-Tests.
+To add files to the new regime they must be added to madronalib_SOURCES; this list can be found in source/CMakeLists.txt.